luchmewep/granular-search/readme.md

 protected static $granular_excluded_keys = [];
 // Model fields to use LIKE instead instead of equal protected static $granular_like_keys = [];
+// Relations to consider for filtering/searching
+protected static $granular_allowed_relations = [];
-// Relations to include on 'q' search protected static $granular_q_relations = [];
+// Relations to include on 'q' search (must be a subset of allowed relations array) protected static $granular_q_relations = [];
 ```

 ![](images/abstract_protected.jpg)

 #### Tinker Examples